 Other Sources of Funding

-We offer yearly a number of monetary awards for outstanding work in the MA program, including the Warner and Syndergaard Scholarships.
+We offer yearly a number of monetary awards for outstanding work in the MA program, such as the Schlauch, Syndergaard, and History Study Abroad Scholarships.

 Both the department and Graduate School offer competitive grants for students giving papers at conferences.